the-paid-actor/dcs-dtc/README.md

 - Ability to import flight plans from Combatflite
 - Ability to convert coordinates between various formats (by clicking the ellipsis on the coordinate text fields)
 - The coordinate text fields also accept pasting data directly from DCS Alt+click window
+- Custom in-game kneeboard with synced notes
+- Command-line options for loading a preset and uploading a preset

 ## Viper
   - Waypoints with Time Over Steerpoint, Offset aimpoints and VIP / VRP settings